exakat/php-dictionary/dictionary/mock.ini.rst

 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Mock","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 16 Mar 2026 14:46:29 +0000","dateModified":"Mon, 16 Mar 2026 14:46:29 +0000","description":"A mock replaces a code dependency with an object, to make testing easier","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Mock.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Mock","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Thu, 09 Apr 2026 06:53:07 +0000","dateModified":"Thu, 09 Apr 2026 06:53:07 +0000","description":"A mock replaces a code dependency with an object, to make testing easier","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Mock.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Mock
 ----

 A mock replaces a code dependency with an object, to make testing easier.
-Mocks are used when the dependency is difficult to set in a reproducible state : for example, in a rare state, or after a long set up.
+Mocks are used when the dependency is difficult to set in a reproducible state: for example, in a rare state, or after a long set up.

 Mocks turns the dependency into another piece of code, with total control over its behavior.

-On the other hand, mocks have to be coded to replace the dependency, and emulates its behavior as closely as possible : any change to the dependency behavior has to be back-ported.
+On the other hand, mocks have to be coded to replace the dependency, and emulates its behavior as closely as possible: any change to the dependency behavior has to be back-ported.

 Mock objects are also called ``test double``.